 I had to take a break the other day, a break from the laundry, the menu planning, the essential oils and the incredible amount of food piled in my kitchen waiting for it’s turn for the crock, freezer or to hang from the ceiling….
 I had to take a break.

-Sadly, it’s pretty easy to spend so much time and creative mental energy making your surroundings as lovely as you can manage, that you forget to enjoy the visual fruits of your labor.
+Sadly, it’s pretty easy to spend so much time and creative mental energy making your surroundings as lovely as you can manage, that you forget to enjoy the visual fruits of your labour.
 I’m a self-professed workaholic.
 I love to work and because of it, often, it’s not work at all.
 It’s just me being active or creative, productive or some other “ive”.

 I praised them for their beauty and their willingness to wait patiently while other things distracted me.
 I told them how happy they made me each time I walk up the gravel path of this little rental farm and I thanked some of them for staying alive for ten years plus now… surviving the move and an overbearing, hideous maple tree which steals the sun they so deserve.
 I spoke with anticipation of their bright orange hips in the winter, brilliant and covered in ice.